Market Analysts see Kroger Co. [KR] gaining to $52. Time to buy?

 Kroger Co.
-[NYSE: KR] surged by $0.25 during the normal trading session on Wednesday and reaching a high of $46.99 during the day while it closed the day at $46.52.
+[NYSE: KR] loss -0.22% on the last trading session, reaching $46.14 price per share at the time.
 The company report on December 18, 2023 at 9:05 AM that Home Chef Collaborates with Delish to Deliver Simple, Satisfying Recipes.

 The menu spotlights Delish’s most popular recipes, delivered directly to doorsteps for the first time.